 5.2.10.5.1 General

 Service Description: the AUSF provides Network Slice- Specific Authentication and Authorization (NSSAA) service to the requester NF by relaying EAP messages towards a AAA-S or AAA-P and performing related protocol conversion as needed.
 It also provides notification to the current AMF where the UE is of the need to re-authenticaticate and re-authorize the UE or to revoke the UE authorization.
 The AMF to receive the notification is implicitly subscribed and it is found in the UDM by providing the UE GPSI.
+If the AMF decides the UE no longer access to the S-NSSAIs that map to the HPLMN S-NSSAIs for which Network Slice-Specific Authentication and Authorization succeeded previously, the AMF shall unsubscribe with the AUSF for the notification of Re-authentication and Re-authorization or Revocation using Nausf_NSSAA_Unsubscribe.

 5.2.10.5.2 Nausf__NSSAA_Authenticate service operation